rdatools/rdametrics/data-zip/README.md

 You only need to do this once per session, i.e., it loads *all* the plan-level scores (metrics) into a single 'pandas' dataframe.

-You can use this as with vanilla dataframe operations.
-Alternatively, you can filter the dataframe to the subset for a state, chamber, and
+As this is a 'pandas' dataframe, you can use all the usual dataframe operations.

-ensemble:
+Alternatively, you can filter the dataframe to the subset for a state, chamber, and ensemble using the `df_from_scores` helper function:

 ```python
 xx = "NC"